rfo909/CFT/README.md

 #### About these commands

-The first is a global shortcut.
+The first is a global shortcut, which means it runs code.
 List them all by entering

 ```
 $ @